 Sometimes large vehicle drivers like SUVs and pickup trucks can get a little aggressive when they see motorcyclists on the road.
 They tailgate, thus follow at a close distance to motivate the rider to speed up.
 This is highly dangerous as it creates a short braking distance.
 In addition to this, the motorcyclist may also get stressed and provoked to make unsafe maneuvers.
 This can further increase the chances of an accident.

 So, instead, try to be kind and courteous to motorcycle riders.
-Maintain your distance and keep in mind that all drivers, regardless of the size of the vehicle, have the same right to be on the road as you.
+Maintain your distance and keep in mind that all drivers, regardless of the size of the vehicle, have the same right to be on the road.

 One of the leading causes of motorcycle accidents caused by another vehicle driver is distracted driving.
-Some drivers, when they see the road is empty and there is only a motorcyclist sharing a road with them, often relax and assume that it’s safe to use their smartphones.
+When they see the road is empty and there is only a motorcyclist sharing a road with them, some drivers often relax and assume that it’s safe to use their smartphones.
 But that’s where the danger lies.
 Regardless of the number or types of vehicles on the road, you must pay full attention to the road, keeping distractions aside.
 Bending the rules can put you in trouble.
 So, avoid doing makeup or using the phone while driving.

 All these activities make you lose focus from the road, and you may end up hitting a motorcyclist.
 Therefore, stay alert to motorcyclists’ movement in traffic as they can appear from nowhere and change their position and lanes.

 Understand the Weather Warning

 Bad weather is one of the leading causes of motorcycle accidents.
-Weather conditions like rain, snow, and ice can have drastic effects on motorcycle riders making it impossible for them to safely ride in them.
-Windy conditions make it hard for motorcycle riders to control the vehicle while rain makes it difficult to apply brakes and increases the chances of slipping.
+Weather conditions like rain, snow, and ice can drastically affect motorcycle riders, making it impossible to ride in them safely.
+Windy conditions make it hard for motorcycle riders to control the vehicle, while rain makes it difficult to apply brakes and increases the chances of slipping.